-Separation anxiety is a preoccupation with fears of being separated from a loved one whom the person has formed an attachment to, usually a caregiver or significant other.
-This includes fears of being away from the attachment figure incase they lose them or something bad happens to their caregiver.
+If your child has separation anxiety it means that he experiences worries of being separated from a loved one whom your child has formed an attachment to, usually a caregiver or significant other.
+This includes fears of being away from the attachment figure or something bad happens to the caregiver.
 In order to meet formal diagnostic criteria for a separation anxiety diagnosis, this preoccupation must be present for a minimum of 4 weeks in children and a minimum of 6 months in adults.
 The distress must cause significant impairment in social, academic, occupational/education or other areas of functioning.
 The fear must exceed anxiety expected for the individual’s developmental level.

 The adaptive side of separation anxiety is that it can motivate individuals to stay close to those who look after them and develop attachments.
 However, this can become problematic if the preoccupation is to such an extent as to prevent the individual separating whatsoever from their loved one.
 This can lead to high distress when the loved one leaves or refusal to go to school, work or other external places without the loved one.

 Some people may be more vulnerable than others to developing these difficulties.